 Harnessing the power of water represents one of the oldest forms of energy.
-Renewable, and comparatively non-polluting, it is a significant factor in meeting green energy targets across the UK.
+Renewable, and comparatively non-polluting, it is a significant factor in meeting green energy targets.